-Our vision is to be a leading bargaining council in the world.
+Our vision is to be a world class bargaining Council.

 Our mission is to promote labour peace in the public health and social development sectors of South Africa by:

 - Engaging in constructive collective bargaining regarding issues of mutual interests to all the parties to the Council; and

 - Facilitating dispute prevention measures to pre-empt the occurrence of disputes within the sector and the resolution of all sector-wide labour disputes speedily and to the satisfaction of all parties involved.